-The Centre was created as a legacy of the 1976 United Nations Conference on Human Settlements (HABITAT) that was held in Vancouver and resulted in the Vancouver Declaration on Human Settlements.
+The Centre was first created as a legacy of the 1976 United Nations Conference on Human Settlements (HABITAT) that was held in Vancouver and resulted in the Vancouver Declaration on Human Settlements.
 CHS originally housed the collection of audio video presentations by each participating nation in the HABITAT Conference.

 In the early 1990s, the entire collection was deposited in the University of British Columbia’s Archives.

-Faculty associates are currently undertaking policy-oriented research on:
+Faculty associates undertook policy-oriented research on: